JensBender/loan-default-prediction/README.md

 - Implement robust testing (unit, integration, and end-to-end) for the machine learning pipeline, backend, and frontend.

 **Value Proposition**
-This project enables financial institutions to reduce loan default rates and make better and faster lending decisions by leveraging machine learning for automated and improved risk assessment.
+This project provides a blueprint for how a financial institution can leverage machine learning to build a support tool for credit risk assessment, leading to better and faster lending decisions.

-**Business Goals**
+**Potential Impact**
-- Reduce losses by 5M-10M INR within 12 months of model deployment by decreasing the loan default rate by 10%-20%.
+- **Reduced Financial Loss:** Aims to decrease the loan default rate by 10%-20%, potentially saving 5M-10M INR within the first year.
-- Decrease loan processing time by 25%-40% by automating risk assessment, leading to less time spent on manual evaluations.
+- **Increased Efficiency:** Automates risk assessment to cut loan processing time by 25%-40%.
-- Ensure 100% compliance with regulatory requirements and fair lending practices.
+- **Enhanced Transparency:** Provides an interpretable model and identifies key risk drivers through feature importance analysis, supporting a more transparent decision-making process.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>